RAGMulti-Tenant SaaSDocument IntelligenceCase Study

 Production Metrics

-- 147ms average response time (end-to-end semantic query avg ~784ms including generation).
+• 147ms average retrieval-stage latency (end-to-end semantic query avg ~784ms including generation).

-- 96% LLM generation success rate, with the failover chain absorbing the remainder.
+• 96% LLM generation success rate, with the failover chain absorbing the remainder (12% of queries trigger at least one fallback — proving the chain is exercised, not decorative).

 Tech Stack